 CONCLUSION

-A novel heterozygous missense mutation (a G to A transition at nucleotide 2582) in exon 22 of SLC12A3 gene is the first report of a new pathogenic mutation in SLC12A3.
+A novel heterozygous missense mutation (a G to A transition at nucleotide 2582) in exon 22 of the SLC12A3 gene is the first report of a new pathogenic mutation in SLC12A3.
 Further functional studies are particularly necessary to explore potential molecular mechanisms.

 REFERENCES